Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Magic.** Cast a spell that can be cast as a Sleight.

 **Offhand Attack.** If you took the Attack action and made at least one attack with a Light weapon, you can make one offhand attack with a different Light weapon you're holding as a Sleight.
+Alternatively, if you took the Attack action and made at least one Unarmed attack, you can make an extra Unarmed attack with your other hand.

 **Sheath.** Sheath a weapon or two.